Marchmont: Marchmont today

-Due to its proximity to the city centre, the presence of local amenities, and generally being considered a pleasant area, Marchmont is considered a desirable location in which to live.
+Due to its proximity to the city centre and the presence of local amenities,Marchmont is considered a desirable location in which to live.
 This is reflected in its generally high property prices.
 It is popular with students, with both the University of Edinburgh and Edinburgh Napier University within easy walking distance, as well as with young professionals.
 This has resulted in a certain friction between permanent residents and temporary ones (many of whom are students), with the Marchmont Action Group Promoting Initiatives for the Environment (MAGPIE) unsuccessfully petitioning the Scottish Parliament in 2005 to impose quotas on shared accommodation by restricting the number of licences for Houses in Multiple Occupation (HMOs) granted for the area.

 Sewer upgrade project

-Scottish Water began a sewer upgrade project in September 2022, which will help reduce the risk of flooding to properties in the neighborhood by "increasing the capacity of the sewer network," which is especially important during heavy rainfall.
-The project was delivered by their alliance partner Caledonia Water Alliance and was completed in May 2025.
+Between September 2022 and May 2025, Scottish Water undertook a sewer upgrade project in Marchmont, aimed at reducing the risk of flooding to properties in the neighbourhood by increasing the capacity of the sewer network, which is especially important during heavy rainfall.
+The project was delivered by their alliance partner Caledonia Water Alliance.